 In this counseling answer:

-The counselor advises: “I would try talk with your daughter and get to the root of the problem.
+•Talk with your daughter and get to the root of the problem.
 It doesn’t sound like she is lazy or unmotivated but rather she may be feeling overwhelmed, confused about her changing body and emotions.
-She might have a low self-esteem.”
+She might have low self-esteem.

 Children at this age often suffer from a lack of self-confidence or low self-esteem.
 They often feel discouraged, angry, or anxious.
 This is often masked by not completing tasks, not wanting to study “acting bored”, being rebellious and so on.